blinky893/jtd-personal-blog/docs/2-writing-tips/index.md

 ---
 layout: default
-title: Writing resources
+title: Resources I use
 nav_order: 3
-has_children: true
+# has_children: true
 ---

-# Writing resources
+# Resources I use